Edward Olivares Player Props: Royals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 19th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 24th in the league.

-- The Diamondbacks have a 4.93 team ERA that ranks 24th among all MLB pitching staffs.
+- The Diamondbacks' 4.89 team ERA ranks 24th among all MLB pitching staffs.

-- The Diamondbacks rank 24th in baseball in home runs given up (32 total, 1.4 per game).
+- Diamondbacks pitchers combine to rank 24th in baseball in home runs given up (33 total, 1.3 per game).

-- The Diamondbacks will send Nelson (1-0) out for his fifth start of the season.
-He is 1-0 with a 4.91 ERA and 14 strikeouts in 22 2/3 innings pitched.
+- The Diamondbacks will send Gallen (3-1) out for his sixth start of the season.
+He is 3-1 with a 2.59 ERA and 39 strikeouts through 31 1/3 innings pitched.

-- The righty's last appearance was on Friday against the San Diego Padres, when he threw five innings, surrendering five earned runs while giving up three hits.
+- In his last appearance on Saturday against the San Diego Padres, the righty tossed seven scoreless innings while surrendering two hits.

-- The 25-year-old has an ERA of 4.91, with 5.7 strikeouts per nine innings, in four games this season.
-Opponents are batting .222 against him.

 © 2023 Data Skrive.
 All rights reserved.